Madagascar

 The island country of Madagascar is a photographer’s dream.
 Often called the Galapagos of Africa, Madagascar is one of the most biodiverse places on the planet and is home to stunningly beautiful rainforests, deserts, cloud forests, and beaches.
 It is also the only place in the world where you can see and photograph wild lemurs!

-Our all inclusive Madagascar workshop will offer a completely unique and immersive way to experience the country.
 Staying in private eco-lodges we will travel through the various ecosystems on the island learning about and photographing the incredible animal species and people who make this place their home.
-We will even have the opportunity to stay in a private wildlife park (reserved just for Summit) that is only accessible by chartered plane.
 Beyond witnessing an astounding number of species, Madagascar is also unique in that many species, including lemurs, are easily photographed in close proximity.
 There are so many, in fact, that you should even be prepared to photograph from the door of your hotel room!
-Using our expert photography staff and biology guides, let Summit take you on a once in a lifetime journey through the wildlife, culture, and conservation of Madagascar.

 Topics We Will Cover